ArwynFr/dotnet-integration-testing/.github/USAGE.md

 to understand how this might affect your test results).
 This allows test parallelization when transaction isolation is not sufficient or unavailable.
+The DbContext instance of this strategy is scoped.
+This means that in the test code, the `Database` property is not the same instance as the one in the tested application.

-You must combine this behavior with a random name interpolation in the connection string to run each test on it’s own database in parallel.
+You MUST combine this behavior with a random name interpolation in the connection string to run each test on it’s own database in parallel.
 Otherwise the tests will try to access the same database concurrently and will fail to drop it while other tests are